 Washington D.C.
 Medical Malpractice Verdicts and Settlements

-Below are a list of jury verdicts and settlements in Washington D.C. malpractice cases.
+Below is a list of jury verdicts and settlements in Washington D.C. malpractice cases.

-The take home message?
-This verdict and settlement data is useful - I think particularly useful to show to defense lawyer and insurance adjusters - but take it with a grain of salt.
+The take-home message?
+This verdict and settlement data is useful - I think particularly useful to show to defense lawyers and insurance adjusters - but take it with a grain of salt.
 These are the winners.